eadewusic/eadewusic.github.io/Nevents/README.md

 3. Make your changes and commit them with descriptive messages.

-4. Submit a pull request to the `master` branch.
+4. Submit a pull request to the `main` branch.

 ## License